RLD-JL/Just-Listen/README.md

 - [UAMP](https://github.com/android/uamp) for media player sample using ExoPlayer.
 - Every other person that motivated me and helped with testing.

+## Contibutors
+Contributors are way more than welcomed, especially for iOS development.

+## Discord
+If you have any questions you can ask [here](https://discord.gg/vFfUTenp)

 ## Support
 If you like the app and would like more features and bug fixes, please consider supporting me.